An introduction to Archival Research

 Archival repositories exist to provide resources for researchers!
 You have a right to use them!

-Anyone can be a researcher of primary materials.
+Anyone can be a researcher of primary materials (when it is possible to physically visit Archival repositories again).
 However, there are protocols which should be followed when becoming an archival researcher.
 Here are some tips.

 - Arrive at the archival repository at the pre-arranged appointment time with recently washed hands, a pencil and paper and a list of what boxes and/or call numbers and titles of items you have requested.